JHebenstreit48/JHebenstreit48/README.md

 ## 🚀 About Me

-- 🔭 Currently working on:My Web Development Notes project and the Asphalt Legends Unite Tracker website.
+- 🔭 Currently working on: My Web Development Notes project and the Asphalt Legends Unite Tracker website.

 - 🌱 Currently learning: Full-stack web development to broaden my expertise across all areas of the web development process.
+Also, refreshing my memory on Cisco CCNA and other networking topics.

 - 💬 Ask me about: HTML, CSS, React, JavaScript, and TypeScript—I love discussing and sharing insights on these topics!